How to Use T-Cut and When Not to

 When not to use T-Cut

-T-Cut is only suitable for shallow, surface car scratches.
+T-Cut is only suitable for removing shallow, surface scratches from a car.
 Most of the common incidents which can scratch your car, such as scraping along a low wall, kerb, another car or vandalism (e.g. when cars are “keyed”) leave marks which are too deep for this fix.

 A certain level of expertise is required.
 Using the wrong cloth, or one which has been dropped on the floor, can inflict more damage.
 Also, you need to know when to stop when removing paint with T-Cut; it is easy to take off too much and reveal bare metal below, particularly on car corners.
 This is not something which can be rectified with wax.